bvision/express/README.md

   slimmed-down Rails app.

 * Express-generated apps can be upgraded to a full Rails app later if you want.
+  You'll just need to commit your app to SCM, run `rails new`, and resolve some minor conflicts.
+Express uses the exact same file and directory structure as any Rails app, so this should be fairly easy.

 * Express is geared towards content-oriented sites.
 If your site is largely content oriented, but is too complex to comfortably generate with something